 I am proud of our graduates.

-They have faced true adversity this year; however, their character has shown through during this difficult time.
+They have faced true adversity this year, and their character has shown through during this difficult time.
 They will be stronger for what they have endured.

-Join us on that day in celebrating these boys, and all of the boys of SAA.
+Join us on that day in celebrating these boys.

 - High School Selections

 - Bondurant Gate

 - Peacock/Buzzini Cannon